 Concerning the VM disk transfer, different approaches may be used in order to perform the disk transfer between sites.
 The proposed solution uses the HTTP protocol as it is a simple and fast way to setup a temporary server but other protocols can be used.
 GridFTP would be the most high-performance approach to such data transfer.
 In particular, GridFTP is a high-performance, secure, reliable data transfer protocol optimized for high-bandwidth wide-area networks.
 The GridFTP protocol is based on FTP, the highly-popular Internet file transfer protocol.
 It comprises a set of protocol features and extensions defined already in IETF RFCs and it includes a few additional features to meet requirements from current data grid projects.

-Suggested Additions in OCCI
+OCCI extensions

-The OCCI specification, acting as a homogeneous entry point to different CMPs, is the ideal place in which introducing support for the migration operation.
+The OCCI specification, acting as a homogeneous entry point to different CMFs, is the ideal place in which introducing support for the migration operation.
 The document “Open Cloud Computing Interface – Infrastructure” contains the definition of the OCCI Infrastructure extension for the IaaS domain.
 It defines additional resource types, their attributes and the actions that can be taken on each resource type.

 In particular, this document defines the actions that can be applied to the compute type instances, which represent a Virtual Machine, as showed in 1.